Newbeeer/orthogonal_classifier/README.md

+<br/><br/>

-This implementation is based on / inspired by:
+This implementation of this repo is based on / inspired by:

 - https://github.com/facebookresearch/DomainBed (code structure).
 - https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix (code structure)